-The issue of the Bonds and the issuance and delivery of Shares by the Issuer upon conversion of the Bonds was authorized by a resolution of the Board, passed on March 24, 2021.
+The issue of the Bonds and the issuance and delivery of Shares by the Issuer upon conversion of the Bonds was authorized by the resolutions of the Board passed on March 24, 2021 and May 3, 2021.

 B. Issue of the Bonds and Exchange Offer